- This event has passed.

 The three-part series is entitled: “Trans-in-Sight”: Gender, Borderlands and Radiance and will occur on three Tuesdays 12-1pm, August 25, Sept 1 and Sept 8.
 Please register soon for the whole series (or any part of it).

 The series is complimentary.
-However, a suggested donation of $18 a session will be greatly appreciated.
+However, a suggested donation of $54 will be greatly appreciated.
+You may also sponsor the series.

 Part 1: The Paradox of Gender: Both Real and all Air and Light